IGNW/terraform-provider-cisco-aci/README.md

 # Cisco ACI Module

-This repo contains a terraform module for deploying applications on Cisco hardware via Cisco ACI.
-[Jenkins](https://www.cisco.com/c/en/us/solutions/data-center-virtualization/application-centric-infrastructure/index.html)
+This repo contains a terraform module for deploying applications on Cisco hardware via [Cisco ACI](https://www.cisco.com/c/en/us/solutions/data-center-virtualization/application-centric-infrastructure/index.html).

+## Resources

 This module will allow you to provision the ACI objects that are most commonly used or deployed in immutable application architectures.
 - [Tenant](https://www.cisco.com/c/en/us/td/docs/switches/datacenter/aci/apic/sw/1-x/Operating_ACI/guide/b_Cisco_Operating_ACI/b_Cisco_Operating_ACI_chapter_0111.html) A high level object that separates one set of resources from another between two separate business groups or clients.